Show Good Cause for coursework students

 It is extremely important you read all faculty notifications in a timely manner.
 If you don’t understand a notification, you should contact your faculty directly using the contact details in the notification letter, or contact us for advice.

 Your response to a Show Good Cause notice has a strict deadline.
-If you cannot submit your response in time, request an extension by contacting your faculty or ask us for assistance.
+If you cannot submit your response in time, request an extension by contacting your faculty, or ask us for assistance.

 Being asked to Show Good Cause does not mean you are automatically excluded.
 You remain enrolled in your degree until after you submit your response and an outcome is provided, or until all appeal options are exhausted.

-To ‘show good cause’ means to give a good reason or explanation for not meeting your progress requirements.
+To ‘Show Good Cause’ means to give a good reason or explanation for not meeting your progress requirements.
 This often includes circumstances beyond your reasonable control such as serious ill health issues or injury, pressure of employment due to financial hardship or carer responsibilities, housing instability and other serious welfare issues.

 Showing ‘good cause’ also means demonstrating reasonable prospects of meeting your progression requirements in the next semester.
 The University may take into account your previous student record and study at other institutions to demonstrate you are capable of meeting your progress requirements.